 Les Adams <firstname.lastname@example.org>

-The art on the cover of the Warner Brothers Archive Collection dvd shows Ralph Meeker laying next to Elaine Stewart in a bathing suit.
-In the movie, it is Robert Horton who is next to Stewart in this scene.
+The art on the cover of the Warner Brothers Archive Collection DVD shows Ralph Meeker laying next to Elaine Stewart in a bathing suit.
+In the movie, it is Jeff Richards who is next to Stewart in this scene.
 Meeker is in a canoe with his girlfriend.
-This art may be from an original lobby card for this movie or maybe was created specifically for the dvd box art.
+This art may be from an original lobby card for this movie or maybe was created specifically for the DVD box art.
 See more »

 Was this review helpful to you?